For further detail about risk assessment of FOSSIT, please see

 This is a common symptom in general practice.
 It is usually benign (globus pharyngeus).
 Typically, it improves with eating and is worse when swallowing saliva.
 Intermittent FOSSIT, with no other red flag symptoms i.e. neck lump, unexplained otalgia, hoarseness or dysphagia is not indicative of significant pathology and can be managed with simple reassurance.

-We now advocate the use of a risk calculator for unexplained throat symptoms: this has been reliably validated using Scottish evidence: http://www.orlhealth.com/risk-calculator-2.html and includes all the red flags mentioned in the Scottish Referral Guidelines for Suspected Cancer.
+Please use the risk calculator for unexplained throat symptoms: this has been reliably validated using Scottish evidence: http://www.orlhealth.com/risk-calculator-2.html and includes all the red flags mentioned in the Scottish Referral Guidelines for Suspected Cancer.
 It will shortly be incorporated into SCI Gateway.

 - If unexplained odynophagia (pain on swallowing) is present, and particularly if it is high and radiates as pain to the ear, then refer to ENT for a flexible laryngoscopy.

-- If the patient has no true dysphagia or odynophagia but instead has problems with initiating swallowing (a pharyngeal symptom) then ENT referral may need to be considered (or Speech and Language Therapy if there is already a known (neurological) reason for this).
+- If the patient has no true dysphagia or odynophagia but instead has problems with initiating swallowing (a pharyngeal symptom) then ENT referral may need to be considered.
+The alternative is Speech and Language Therapy if there is already a known (neurological) reason for this.

 - If there is no dysphagia or odynophagia and examination of oropharynx and neck is normal, and there are no other red flags, then reassure strongly.
 Few will return, but they should be advised to if they are in higher risk groups (smoking, over 40)